Michael K. Obeng: Philanthropy

 In 2008, Obeng started the non-profit R.E.S.T.O.R.E., which provides free reconstructive surgery and medical services to children and adults in African countries with disfiguring deformities from birth, accidents, and diseases.
 R.E.S.T.O.R.E. has successfully completed over 500 surgeries since its inception.
 He has donated more than $300,000 to this cause.

 In 2013, Obeng won the NAACP Humanitarian Award for his work with R.E.S.T.O.R.E., alongside Vanessa Williams, Loretta Devine, and Maxine Anderson.
 In 2020, he was included in the 2020 Ebony Power 100 List.

 Publications

 Personal life

-Obeng was married to Veronica, but the marriage ended.
-He also participated in the E! reality television series Second Wives Club with her but he unsuccessfully tried to prohibit airing of any episodes that showed him and his children.
-For this he filed a lawsuit against NBC Universal.
+Obeng was married to his third wife, Veronika, but the marriage ended.
+He also participated in the E! reality television series Second Wives Club with her, but he unsuccessfully tried to prohibit airing of any episodes that showed him and his children.
+For this, he filed a lawsuit against NBC Universal.

 In 2021, Obeng appeared on the TLC reality series 90 Day Fiancé as a plastic surgeon to one of the show's co-stars, Angela Deem.